Why We Recommend It:

 The large windows allow lots of natural light and there is also nice light touch to the decor across the board with cheerful art pieces and colorful soft furnishings.

-Their One Bedroom Harbourfront Suites though, being top of the range have larger bathrooms which come with separate showers and bathtubs.
+Their One Bedroom Harbourfront Suites though, being top of the range have larger bathrooms that come with separate showers and bathtubs.

 Food, Facilities & Things to Do: